Ibadan petrol tanker explosion: Controversy

 The crash was surrounded by major controversy because in the previous four months, over 150 people had been killed in high profile crashes involving petrol tankers and buses.
 These crashes had led to such incidents as the Abuja bus crash riots, in which four more people had been killed, as well as growing resentment of the police and civil authorities who failed to take any responsibility for the country's appalling road safety record.

 The reason for the police absence was complicated.
 The unit with jurisdiction in the area was the Osun State Police, who had been the subjects of numerous corruption complaints.
 According to local sources, the reason that so many cars were lined up on the motorway before the crash was that the State Police were exacting a toll from motorists from an impromptu roadblock they had set up.
-Locals said this protection racket led to the disaster because it caused a jam at an unusual place, causing the tanker driver to brake suddenly, fail, and crash.
+Locals said this protection racket led to the disaster because it caused a jam at an unusual place, causing the tanker driver to brake suddenly, leading to a failure of brakes, and the vehicle crash.

 The State Police denied the charges, instead insisting that the jam was due to roadworks, and that there was not one single police officer in the district at the time of the crash.
 The police claimed that when one of their vehicles arrived at the still blazing accident site shortly after the crash, it was attacked by a furious mob, set alight and destroyed, the four occupants escaping only after receiving a beating.